juventietis/maze-game-tutorial-full/README.md

 ## Game explained

-You will play in pairs, holding the box by the strings to get the ball from one side of the maze to the other.
+The goal of the game is to score as many points as you can in 2mins!

-You will have 2 minutes to score points.
+You will play in pairs, holding the box by the strings to get the ball from one goal to the other.

 After 2 minutes, the players will be given their score and the new game can start.